 Another very valid reason to take an ambulance ride is that you simply do not feel safe or comfortable driving after being in a car accident.
-While you might feel stable and not severely injured, you should not feel pressured to drive yourself to the hospital before you have to see a doctor to assess the extent of your injuries.
+While you might feel stable and not severely injured, you should not feel pressured to drive yourself to the hospital to see a doctor who can assess the extent of your injuries.

 Driving yourself to the hospital after a wreck can be extremely dangerous to yourself and the other drivers on the road.

 Ambulance rides have a reputation as being expensive.
-The ride to the hospital can be just as expensive, if not more, than the time you spend in a hospital, especially if you require helicopter transport.
-And some health insurance companies will cover the helicopter ride, but not the mileage, leaving you with a large bill.
+The ride to the hospital can be just as expensive, if not more, than the time you spend in a hospital—especially if you require helicopter transport.
+Some health insurance companies will cover the helicopter ride, but not the mileage, leaving you with a large bill.

-This should not scare you from getting the help you need.
-If you did not cause the accident, you are not responsible for this bill, as well as your other medical bills.
+This cost should not scare you from getting the help you need.
+If you did not cause the accident, you are not responsible for paying this bill, as well as your other medical bills.

 The person who is liable for causing the car accident will be liable for your ambulance bill; it is one of the recoverable Ohio car accident damages after an accident.

 If an Insurance Company Denies Your Claim